conda-forge/staged-recipes/.github/pull_request_template.md

 Thank you very much for putting in this recipe PR!

 If you need help or review please let us know.
-There are langauge specific teams for reviewing recipes Currently available there are:
+There are langauge specific teams for reviewing recipes.

+Currently available teams are:
 - python `@conda-forge/help-python`
 - r `@conda-forge/help-r`
 - java `@conda-forge/help-java`